pingcap/docs/ticdc/troubleshoot-ticdc.md

 ## How do I handle the `Error 1298: Unknown or incorrect time zone: 'UTC'` error when creating the replication task or replicating data to MySQL?

 This error is returned when the downstream MySQL does not load the time zone.
 You can load the time zone by running [`mysql_tzinfo_to_sql`](https://dev.mysql.com/doc/refman/8.0/en/mysql-tzinfo-to-sql.html).
-After loading the time zone, you can create tasks and migrate data normally.
+After loading the time zone, you can create tasks and replicate data normally.

 {{< copyable "shell-regular" >}}